ilikepancakes-ink/schat/flutter/README.md

 ## Configuration

-The app connects to the SchoolChat backend at `https://chat.ilikepancakes.ink`.
+The app connects to the Schat backend at `https://chat.ilikepancakes.ink`.
 This is configured in `lib/services/api_service.dart`.

 ## Project Structure